 ROE = Net Income (NI)/ Average Shareholder’s Equity

-The average shareholder’s equity is found by combining the beginning common stock for the year, on the balance sheet, and the ending common stock value.
-These values are then divided by two for the average amount in the year and do not include preferred shares.
+Find the average shareholder’s equity by combining the beginning common stock for the year, on the balance sheet, and the ending common stock value.
+Then divide these two values by two for the average amount in the year and do not include preferred shares.